mreinstein/visualizer/readme.md

 ### TODO

-* reduce size of the png and embed
 * allow passing mediaStream into context
+* allow the visualizer to be attached to other things besides the window object (e.g., embedding the visualizations in a div)
+* allow setting image config for image visualizer
 * fix retina screen display
-* allow the visualizer to be attached to other things besides the window object (e.g., embedding the visualizations in a div)
-* allow setting image config for visualizers
 * minified build (uglify2, babel)